 - a.
 Students unable to take an exam at the regularly scheduled time, must clear the absence in advance with the professor.
 Students that do not clear exam absences in advance will be penalized the greater of either 10 points or 1 letter grade.
 It is the student's responsibility to schedule a make-up exam time with the professor.
-Tests that have not been made up by the day of the final exam will automatically become a zero (0) grade. - b.
-Assignments are due when scheduled.
-Assignments accepted late will be for maximum of half credit (except for administrative or medical excuses).
+Tests that have not been made up by the day of the final exam will automatically become a zero (0) grade. - Assignments are due when scheduled.
+Assignments accepted late will be for_maximum of half credit (except for administrative or medical excuses).
 Even they have been excused from class, students should make every effort to see that the assignment arrives when it is due.
 Late is defined as not turning in the paper on the assigned date either in class or in my office. - c.
 Students missing a quiz because they are tardy or absent from class (except for administrative or medical reasons), will not be allowed to make up that quiz and must forego those points.
 Students will be required to follow the course calendar and complete the assigned reading before they come to class.
-Quiz questions will be drawn from the readings assigned for that week.
+Quiz questions will be drawn from the readings assigned for that week. - d.

-- d.
 Students missing class due to a medical ailment, must have an appropriate medical excuse for the instructor.
 Students sick enough to miss class, are sick enough to see a doctor.
 A medical or administrative excuse must be presented to the instructor before any missed work may be made up. - e.
 Students are responsible for all information covered, presented, or assigned in class. - f.
 Exams will cover all material presented in class, outside readings, text assignments, films, guest speakers, and handouts. - g.
 Students should utilize modern technology in the development of plans and reports.
 Professional quality reports and presentations are expected. - h.
-All students who were entering freshmen during the fall of 2004, or later, must submit a two page executive summary as an artifact in ePortfolio. - i. e-Portfolio Requirements none - j.
-Professor's name: Dr. George Gillen

-Office: Graduate Center 3F04 Telephone: 495-6556 (campus)
+Student Opinion Survey is a requirement and since this is a management function, no points will be awarded. - i.
+All students who were entering freshmen during the fall of 2004, or later, must submit a two page executive summary as an artifact in Whole Person Assessment. - j. e-Portfolio Requirements none - k.
+Professor's name: Dr. George Gillen Office: Graduate Center 3F04 Telephone: 495-6556 (campus)